ibm-hyperknowledge/hklib/README.md

 </p>

-Finally, Hyperknowledge favors compositionality by means of contexts, which are containers for other entities – including other contexts, recursively – allowing a hierarchical organization of data, as well as grouping entities and relationships.
+Finally, Hyperknowledge favors compositionality through contexts, which are containers for other entities – including other contexts, recursively – allowing a hierarchical organization of data, as well as grouping of entities and relationships.

 ### Requirements to use Hyperknowledge
 </br>

-To use Hyperknowledge and its features, you have to access a HKBase - a hybrid database system based on Hyperknowledge.
+To use Hyperknowledge and its features, you have to access an HKBase - a hybrid database system based on Hyperknowledge.
 HKBase has been designed to use Hyperknowledge as both its internal data model and for external APIs.
 With an HKBase, you will be able to manage data and retrieve information.

 Three different tools can be used for accessing an HKBase: the Knowledge Explorer System (KES), the HKLib, and the [HKpy]((https://github.com/ibm-hyperknowledge/hkpy.git)).